SpaikSaucus/netcore3.1-api-mysql-jwt-vs-code-example/README.md

-# netcore-api-mysql-jwt-example
+# netcore3.1-api-mysql-jwt-vs-code-example
-Netcore api example with MySQL, JWT and swagger
+Netcore 3.1 api example with MySQL, JWT and swagger (using VS Code)

 ## Table of Contents
 - [Getting started](#getting-started)